bitterhalt/personal-arch-install-guide/README.md

 # My Personal Arch installation guide

 This is a personal guide to install Arch linux with minimal Plasma DE.

-I recommend you to read the official [`wiki`](https://wiki.archlinux.org/index.php/Installation_guide)!
+I am not a professional by any means and I made this quide just for personal use so I highly recommend you to read the official [`wiki`](https://wiki.archlinux.org/index.php/Installation_guide)!

 # Begin to install base system